-CURRENT PROVISIONS PROPOSED REFORMS WALGA COMMENT SHIRE OF CUBALLING POSITION 3.5 Chief Executive Officer Key Pe about their interests related to matters considered by council • Applicant Contribution Register accounting for funds collected from applicant contributions, such as cash-inlieu for public open space and car parking • Contracts Register that discloses all contracts above \$100,000. nlished It is a requirement of the Local Government Act 1995 that CEO performance reviews are conducted annually.
+CURRENT PROVISIONS PROPOSED REFORMS WALGA COMMENT SHIRE OF CUBALLING POSITION 2 5 Chief Executive Officer Vey De about their interests related to matters considered by council Applicant Contribution Register accounting for funds collected from applicant contributions, such as cash-in-lieu for public open space and car parking Contracts Register that discloses all contracts above \$100,000.
+3.5 Chief Executive Officer Key Pe rformance Indicators (KPIs) be Pub blished It is a requirement of the Local Government Act 1995 that CEO performance reviews are conducted annually.
 The Model Standards for CEO recruitment and selection, performance review and termination require that a local government must review the performance of the CEO against contractual performance criteria.
-Additional performance criteria can be used for performance review by agreement between both parties.
-To provide for minimum transparency, it is proposed to mandate that the KPIs agreed as performance metrics for CEOs: Be published in council meeting minutes as soon as they are agreed prior to (before the start of the annual period) The KPIs and the results be published in the minutes of the performance review meeting (at the end of the period) The CEO has a right to provide written comments to be published alongside the KPIs and results to provide context as may be appropriate (for instance, the impact of events in that year that may have Current Local Government Position There is currently no advocacy position in relation to Item 3.5.
-Comment In principle, this proposal has some merit and would be particularly effective if all CEO KPIs consistently reflect Strategic Community Plans and Corporate Business Plans of Local Governments, together with KPIs reflective of the CEO's statutory functions under Section 5.41 of the Act.
-This approach would inform the community of the CEO's performance related to the strategic direction and While supportive of a transparent and accountable approach to all aspects of local government, publicising the CEO performance process may have unintended consequences.
+Additional performance criteria can be used for performance review by agreement between both parties. transparency, it is proposed to mandate that the KPIs agreed as performance metrics for CEOs: Be published in council meeting minutes as soon as they are agreed prior to (before the start of the annual period) The KPIs and the results be published in the minutes of the performance review meeting (at the end of the period) CurrentLocalGovernmentPositionThere is currently no advocacy position in relation to Item 3.5.CommentIn principle, this proposal has some merit and would be particularly effective if all CEO KPIs consistently reflect Strategic Community Plans and Corporate Business Plans of Local Governments, together with KPIs reflective of the CEO's statutory functions under Section 5.41 of the Act.
+This approach would inform the community of the CEO's performance related to the strategic direction and Not Support While supportive of a transparent and accountable approach to all aspects of local government, publicising the CEO performance process may have unintended consequences.
 In rural LG's in smaller communities, where the CEO and their family reside within the local government and are known in the community, the CEO's job security/job performance is often the subject of local gossip.
 At such times there a considerable personal impact on the CEO and in particular on the CEO's partner and children.